Early days along the road to recovery from active addiction

 There’s a commonly heard pearl of wisdom around the hallowed halls of 12 step meetings.
 The definition of alcoholism goes something like this, that the alcohol is in the bottle and the ‘ism’ is in the alcoholic.
 The ‘ism’ stands for ‘incredibly short memory’!

 The journey of people a little further along the path of recovery can be greatly eased by giving assistance to the newcomer.
 In fact this concept is one of the foundation stone of Alcoholics Anonymous, the mother ship from which all other twelve step fellowships have sprung.
 Through the sharing of mutual experiences, recovering people are not only reminded where they came from they’re also reminded of what’s worked along their path.
-Moreover, helping others and expecting nothing in return, totally unselfishly and without hidden agenda, is the essence of 12 step recovery and the opposite of how actively addicted people behave.
+Further to that helping others and expecting nothing in return, totally unselfishly and without hidden agenda, is the essence of 12 step recovery and the opposite of how actively addicted people behave.
 Being useful to others in a very real, practical and deeply meaningful way allows recovering people to a genuine connection and is also one of four common denominators among people who attain long term, contented sobriety.
 Vaillant, G.E.
 (1996) Psychotherapy, Psychological Treatments and the Addictions, Edited by Griffith Edwards and Christopher Dare.
 Addictions over the life course: therapeutic implications.
 Cambridge: Cambridge University Press, p.3 – 18.

 The camaraderie recovering people share is akin to being in the same life raft together, having survived a tremendous shipwreck and it’s only their combined efforts that ensure not only their continued survival but engagement in a life better than they have ever known, a life better than their expectations.
 I suppose this may seem to those on the outside almost like a ‘brothers in arms’ fraternity!

 Some recovering people describe the 12 step fellowships of Alcoholics Anonymous and Narcotics Anonymous as the most exclusive club in the world, going on to say that no-one has paid like they have paid to earn their seat in the fellowship.
 Often addicted people leave a wake of ruined relationships, career’s, wasted opportunities and squandered years when they finally find a path out of the actively addicted madness.
 Losing loved ones, jobs, status, finances, perhaps even their freedom by spending time in jail, isn’t easy for addicted people and it’s even harder for the people that have loved the addicted person.
-Our hearts go out to parents, sons and daughters, brothers and sisters, and especially the children affected by addiction.
-Addiction tears families apart, but the early days along the road to recovery from active addiction or alcoholism through the 12 steps of Alcoholics Anonymous or Narcotics Anonymous can unite even the most bitterly divided relationships.
+Our hearts go out to parents, sons and daughters, brothers and sisters and especially the children affected by addiction.
+Addiction tears families apart but the early days along the road to recovery from active addiction or alcoholism through the 12 steps of Alcoholics Anonymous or Narcotics Anonymous can unite even the most bitterly divided relationships.

 WeDoReover will put you in touch with professionals who can assist you and your loved one’s on a journey of excitement and hope as you recover from addiction or alcoholism, at no additional cost to you.
-Of course the addiction treatment centres charge money, but we work with only the finest addiction treatment facilities throughout the United Kingdom, South Africa & Thailand and these centres pay us for our ability to appropriately screen and refer patients into the addiction’s facility that most suits the patients needs.
+Of course the addiction treatment centres charge money but we work with only the finest addiction treatment facilities throughout the United Kingdom, South Africa & Thailand and these centres pay us for our ability to appropriately screen and refer patients into the addiction’s facility that most suits the patients needs.
 So our work is done without you paying for it.
 Call one of our treatment coordinators today!

 Speak to an internationally accredited addictions counsellor, Get free advice, Immediate admission to the best clinic in your price range.